 The Directors' Plan was amended in 2001 to authorize us to issue up to 800,000 common shares to Nonemployee Directors.
 The Directors' Plan provides for Director Share Ownership Guidelines ("Guidelines").
 A Director is required by the end of a four-year period to own either (i) a total of at least 8,000 common shares, or (ii) hold common shares with a market value of at least \$100,000.
-If the Nonemployee Director does not meet the Guidelines assessed December 1, annually, the Nonemployee Director must take a portion of the annual retainer in common shares ("Required Retainer") until such time the Nonemployee Director reaches the Guidelines.
-Once the Nonemployee Director meets the Guidelines, the Nonemployee Director may elect to receive the Required Retainer in cash.
+If the Nonemployee Director does not meet the Guidelines assessed December 1, annually, the Nonemployee Director must take a portion of the annual retainer in common shares ("Required Retainer") until such time the Nonemployee Director may elect to receive the Required Retainer in cash.
 Prior to May 1, 2008, Nonemployee Directors not meeting the Guidelines had to take \$15,000 of the annual retainer of \$32,500 in common shares.
 Effective May 1, 2008, Nonemployee Directors not meeting the Guidelines must take \$20,000 of the annual retainer of \$50,000 in common shares.